Things to do in Albania – Hike the Alps from Valbone to Theth

 This one comes up high on our 10 things to do in Albania list.
 Walking in Northern Albania seamlessly combines experiencing nature and discovering culture.
-Take a boat tour through Koman Lake, sleep in guesthouses and experience the local hospitality of the North.
+Take a boat tour through Koman Lake, sleep in guesthouses, and experience the local hospitality of the North.
 Immerse yourself into the local traditions of the Albanian Highlands as you walk through the National Parks of Valbona and Theth.
 Do all of this while under the impressive panorama of the Albanian Alps.

 Kruja was the most important Balkan town during the 15th century.
 Lead by Albania’s national hero, Skenderbeg, it successfully withstood at least three major sieges by the Ottoman Empire.
 Little has changed since then; you can still walk through the Old Bazaar full of shops that sell traditional handmade items as well as fresh fruits, vegetables, and spices.
-Experience the culture on an even deeper level by participating in the process of making wool folk hat, called “Qeleshe”.
+Experience the culture on an even deeper level by participating in the process of making a wool folk hat, called “Qeleshe”.

-At the front of the Pyramid there are six ascents of different inclines that you can climb.
-The incline is not slippery, and at the top of it you’ll find a spectacular view of the city.
+At the front of the Pyramid, there are six ascents of different inclines that you can climb.
+The incline is not slippery, and at the top of it, you’ll find a spectacular view of the city.
 Be sure to check out other hotspots in Tirana while your there; including the Palaces of Congress and Culture, Opera House and Ballet Theater, and the Sky-Tower complex.

 Berat is one of the most ancient towns in Albania.
 The innumerable monuments and characteristic architecture of the houses have proclaimed Berat, Albania a “Museum Town”.
 While you walk around the old city, you will notice many elderly men playing Chess or Dominoes with each other.
 If you are a decent player, feel free to challenge them to a match, they’ll love the extra competition.

 Things to do in Albania – See the Bunkers in Apollonia, Fier